 About the Founders

-Recognized as one of Southern California's "Best Lawyers" in the field of Alternate Dispute Resolution, in 2010 and 2011 by U.S. News & World Report, Laurel Kaufer, transitioned from litigation to full-time neutral practice in 1995.
+Laurel was honored by California Lawyer Magazine as a California Attorney of the Year in 2011 for her work with rison of Peace.
+She has been recognized as one of Southern California's "Best Lawyers" in the field of Alternate Dispute Resolution, in 2010 and 2011 by U.S. News & World Report, Laurel Kaufer, transitioned from litigation to full-time neutral practice in 1995.
 Kaufer, a Mediator and Arbitrator with ARC in Los Angeles, CA, is the chair of the Standing Committee on Dispute Resolution of the California State Bar Association, a Diplomat of both the California and National Academies of Distinguished Neutrals, and teaches in the Certificate Program for Mediation and Dispute Resolution at the University of California, Santa Barbara.
 Kaufer served for years on the Boards of the Southern California Mediation Association and Ventura County Dispute Services.

 A leader in any profession is expected, not only to practice with credibility and expertise, but also enhance the profession through a consistent exchange of knowledge and experience, as well as open up new frontiers of practice.
 Kaufer’s commitment to public service has been a natural part of her career.